Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 After a while, the tour guide came to the meeting point and the free walking tour started.
 Tour was led by a cute blond Belarusian girl, who was in past her thirties but was still good looking.

 We have visited all the major sightseeing points around the city center.
-From the historic perspective, Belarus was a cosmopolitan country with open borders.
+From a historic perspective, Belarus was a cosmopolitan country with open borders.
 And that is why Belarus girls are so beautiful.
 They just inherited the best genetics from diverse cultures.

 But then the Soviet Union happened, and all went to hell.
 On the bright side, the most impressive buildings were built in that era, but the cost was devastating.